Hybe: Company value and investments

 Big Hit Entertainment initially operated as a private company with Bang Si-hyuk as the largest shareholder of its stock.
-In March 2017, the Korean mobile gaming company Netmarble acquired the second largest percentage of the company, paying a reported ₩201.4 billion ($191.8 million) for 25.71%—its CEO Bang Joon-hyuk, and Bang Si-hyuk are cousins.
+In 2018, the Korean mobile gaming company Netmarble acquired the second largest percentage of the company, paying a reported ₩201.4 billion ($191.8 million) for 25.71%.
 In October 2018, private investment firm STIC Investments received an undisclosed share of Big Hit for an investment of roughly ₩104 billion ($93 million).

 In 2007, Big Hit had four employees and was near bankruptcy, but Bang was able to keep the company afloat after the local success of 8Eight's Without a Heart in 2009.
-Its value rose over the years thanks to the global popularity of its first boy group BTS.
+Over the years, its value rose in tandem with the increasing global popularity of its first boy group BTS.
 In March 2018, Big Hit's earnings were publicized for the first time.
 The company reported revenue of ₩92.4 billion ($82 million) and operating profit of ₩32.5 billion ($29 million) for 2017.
 Initial estimates valued Big Hit at up to ₩700 billion ($624 million) if entered into an IPO that very month, making CEO Bang the richest in the South Korean entertainment business due to his large shareholding position, and leaving him with personal ownership value of roughly ₩350 billion ($314 million).
 By October 2018, the company was valued at more than ₩1 trillion.

-Big Hit's success has been attributed to its innovative management style, more like an IT company than an entertainment company, which has become the new standard in the K-pop industry; it includes a wide usage of social media to capture people's interest and transform it into sales, the creation of artist-related multimedia contents, and the full use of fandom energy.
-Financials published in March 2019 for the previous year, showed a 132% increase in sales compared to 2017, with Big Hit making approximately ₩214.2 billion ($189.38 million).
+Big Hit's success has been attributed to its innovative management style, more like an IT company than an entertainment company, which has become the new standard in the K-pop industry; it includes a wide usage of social media to capture people's interest and transform it into sales, the creation of artist-related multimedia content, and the full use of fandom energy.
+Financials published in March 2019 for 2018, showed a 132% increase in sales compared to 2017, with Big Hit making approximately ₩214.2 billion ($189.38 million).
 Operating profit rose 97% to ₩64.1 billion ($56.72 million), while net profit rose 105% to ₩50.2 billion ($44.41 million).
 By June 2019, the company was valued between ₩1.28–2.22 trillion.
 As of March 2020, its total value was roughly ₩6 trillion ($5 billion).
 Big Hit commenced plans to go public on May 21, and applied for a pre-IPO consultation with the Korea Exchange.
 This is required under South Korean law before a company can file paperwork for an IPO.
 One week later, the company filed for a preliminary review of their planned IPO.
 On October 15, Big Hit was listed in the KOSPI index and began trading stocks.